jhrcook/100DaysOfSwift/README.md

 **Day 48 - July 22, 2019:** I learned how to detect and react to an iBeacon.
 I also started the next project, a game called Swifty Ninja.
 I set up the app and created the first few functions.
 Nothing much to show except for the blank playing view.

 **Day 49 - July 23, 2019:** I finished the standard gameplay of Swifty Ninja.
 I learned a lot about the logic used to design a game including how to keep track of all the nodes, removing those out of the frame.
 Also, I learned how to create a path using `UIBezierPath()`.

+**Day 50 - July 24, 2019:** I completed 2 of the 3 challenges in the end of the Swifty Ninja project.
+The first was to remove absolute frame values with those that adjust to the frame of the device.
+The second was to show a Game Over label.
+I also completed the playground to learn about strings and `NSAttributedString`s.